Performance Evaluations: Tips, Traps and Trends

 - Clarity and transparency are key.
 Staff understand why the process is happening, what the process is, and how it is used to support them in their work.

 - The focus is forward.
 While the process provides a chance to revisit goals and activities, the emphasis is on looking ahead.

 - Career development is regularly discussed.
 How does this staff member have the potential to grow in their current role?
 What are their aspirations?
 Do you see in them the potential to move into a position of greater responsibility or impact, either within your congregation or in our larger faith?
 How can that be nurtured?

 - Feedback is provided regularly throughout the year.
 Whether it’s monthly or quarterly, time is set aside between supervisor and staff member specifically to talk about performance – priorities, goals, concerns, needs.
 Make notes at these meetings and come back to them in future conversations.

 - It’s more about conversation and narrative, and not much about numerical ratings.
 Something akin to a rating scale might be used for competencies/values, e.g., “consistently observed” to “not observed.”
 Similarly, for tracking goals, you might use status ratings.
 In general, though, the most useful feedback comes in the form of dialogue and description.

 There are plenty of articles, templates, and other resources online by doing a search for “performance review” or similar.
 Here are some resources written with congregations in mind:

-- From our Staffing for Diversity series, we suggest Part V: Ongoing Staff Support.
+- From our Staffing for Diversity series, we suggest the section on Ongoing Staff Support.